 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers and persons who own more than 10% of a registered class of the Company's equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of the common stock and other equity securities of the Company.
 The reporting persons are required by rules of the SEC to furnish the Company with copies of all Section 16(a) reports they file.
-Based solely upon a review of Section 16(a) reports furnished to the Company for 2014 or written representations that no other reports were required, the Company believes that the foregoing reporting persons complied with all filing requirements for fiscal year 2014.
+On March 31, 2015, Tracy Fitzsimmons, filed a Form 4 report to correct an inadvertent failure to timely report the sale of 4 shares on February 25, 2015.
+Based solely upon a review of Section 16(a) reports furnished to the Company for 2015 or written representations that no other reports were required, the Company believes that the foregoing reporting persons complied with all filing requirements for fiscal year 2015.

-SHAREHOLDER PROPOSALS FOR THE ANNUAL MEETING IN 2016
+SHAREHOLDER PROPOSALS FOR THE ANNUAL MEETING IN 2017

-Under SEC rules, in order for shareholder proposals to be presented at the Company's annual meeting of shareholders in 2016, such proposals must be received by the Company's secretary at the Company's principal office in Edinburg, Virginia, no later than November 12, 2015.
+Under SEC rules, in order for shareholder proposals to be presented at the Company's annual meeting of shareholders in 2017, such proposals must be received by the Company's secretary at the Company's principal office in Edinburg, Virginia, no later than November 10, 2016.
 The submission by a shareholder of a proposal for inclusion in the proxy statement is subject to regulation by the SEC.